This herby salmon burger recipe is simple, really delicious, and would make an excellent addition to your seafood recipe rotation!

 How to Make Salmon Burgers

-The process is easy (and not nearly as intimidating as it may sound!).
+The process is super easy.
 Here’s what you’ll need to do:

 - Food process the salmon – to start, you’ll need to add the salmon to a food processor and pulse it until it is finely minced.
 If you don’t have a food processor, you can finely mince the salmon with a knife instead.